 It is a capacity that is the result of a millenary tradition that was born in ancient Rome, when there was no great difference between noble art and craftsmanship: just look at the embossed and chiseled silver cups, the ornaments of the imperial courts, what remains of bronze artifacts or glass of the Caesars.

-The ancient Roman ideology of the artefex reaches the hate "Made in Italy" embellished by the extraordinary qualitative leap generated by the Renaissance when the artist's work carves out a prestigious intellectual role.
-This explains why ICE has always linked this broad cultural phenomenon to its promotion and dissemination of Italian "products of art", since the exhibitions organized with the Domus magazine in the XNUMXs in Zurich, Amsterdam, London, Paris and in the United States.
+The ancient Roman ideology of the artefex reaches today's “Made in Italy” embellished by the extraordinary qualitative leap generated by the Renaissance when the artist's work carves out a prestigious intellectual role.
+This explains why ICE has always linked this broad cultural phenomenon to its promotion and dissemination of Italian "art products", since the exhibitions organized with the Domus magazine in the XNUMXs in Zurich, Amsterdam, London, Paris and in the United States.
 Those ICE exhibitions presented objects of common use to the international public - chairs, lamps, typewriters, cutlery - isolating them from the context and creating specific arrangements to exhibit them as if they were works of art.
 And so the accent has shifted from the product to the maker, to the one who affixes his signature to the object.

 All this is still repeated today: only three years ago at the Museum of Contemporary Art in Shanghai, in agreement with Achille Bonito Oliva, we represented the indissoluble link between art and object to the point that the Chinese critic Victoria Lu coined the subtitle “A New Art: the Made in Italy ”to the slogan created by Achille Bonito Oliva“ Italy Made in Art ”.

 It is no coincidence that Made in Italy is still today a reality made up of famous names and surnames all over the world.
-The legendary Fiat 500 - just one example among the countless available - is inextricably linked in the collective imagination to its creator, Dante Giacosa, one of the masters of the Italian motoring school.
-In fifty years, anyone who has tried to imitate it has failed and in this first decade of the new century it has come back strongly to the fore, the result of a modus operandi that can be traced back to the same artisan hand and for this reason rewarded by the public.
+The legendary Fiat 500 - just one example among the countless available - is inextricably linked in the collective imagination to its creator: Dante Giacosa, one of the masters of the Italian motor school.
+In fifty years, anyone who has tried to imitate it has failed and in this first decade of the new century it has come back strongly to the fore, the result of a modus operandi attributable to the same artisan hand and for this reason rewarded by the public.

-ICE is deeply aware of the illustrious genealogy of Made in Italy and for this reason, when it spreads its products abroad, it does so with the conviction that the economic aspect never leaves the artistic one aside.
+ICE is deeply aware of the illustrious genealogy of Made in Italy and for this reason, when it spreads its products abroad, it does so with the conviction that the economic aspect is never independent from the artistic one.

-The catalog of this exhibition is placed in the perspective of this vision: we could not escape the temptation of expressing a tribute to the work of two great Italian printers such as Valter and Eleonora Rossi, who have been cohosco for many years, founders of 11RC Edizioni. d 'Arte, whose prestigious publishing activity of graphic works has taken on an international dimension in the three offices in Rome, Milan and New York.
+The catalog of this exhibition is placed in the perspective of this vision: we could not escape the temptation to express a tribute to the work of two great Italian printer masters which are Valter and Eleonora Rossi, whom I have known for many years, founders of 2RC Edizioni. of Art, whose prestigious publishing activity of graphic works has taken on an international dimension in the three offices in Rome, Milan and New York.

-II I believe "merging the process of making an engraving with the creative act" has ensured him the collaboration with authors of the caliber of Afro, Burri, Caporossi, Chillida, Clemente, Cucchi, Dorazio, Ray, Fontana, Manzu, Miro , Vasarely, Segal.
+My belief "merging the process of making an engraving with the creative act" has ensured him the collaboration with authors of the caliber of Afro, Burri, Caporossi, Chillida, Clemente, Cucchi, Dorazio, Ray, Fontana, Manzu, Miro , Vasarely, Segal.
 For the Reds, the progress of graphic art is closely related to the degree of mastery that can be expressed by savvy printers in advanced techniques.
 The final result of their work thus comes to place itself between the happiest and most innovative products of publishing and contemporary art.
-As evidence of the excellence of this activity, both productive and creative, each realization of the Rossi is to be defined as a unique object, deliberately unrepeatable because it is made entirely by hand, the result of the inspiration of! momententa, associated with a high intellectual awareness.
+As evidence of the excellence of this activity, both productive and creative, each creation of the Rossi is to be defined as a unique and deliberately unrepeatable object because it is made entirely by hand, the result of the inspiration of the moment, associated with a high intellectual awareness.
 What to say then of their famous presses, majestic monuments of how doing can be linked to creating, successfully challenging complex and delicate coloristic, dimensional and relevant problems.

-Taking a cue from the work of Valter and Eleonora Rossi, there is a further point that ICE is interested in and that it is necessary to evoke in this preface: the protection of intellectual property, of creation.
+Taking a cue from the work of Valter and Eleonora Rossi there is a further point that ICE is interested in and that it is necessary to evoke in this preface: the protection of intellectual property, of creation.
 Each artistic artifact solidifies a fragment of the eternal and speaks with special immediacy to the spirit.
 It is not right for others to appropriate it, replacing it with the illusion of a surrogate emotion.
-In the field of graphic production, there is a strong temptation to remake, imitate and multiply because they are multiple works, each only apparently identical to the other, but in reality always original thanks to the exceptional and unrepeatable quality of the vigilance manifested by the craftsman printer.
-Already in ancient Rome, at the time of the Gente Giulia and the Gente Claudia, it was understood perfectly, so much so that in the hundreds of rooms of the refined Domus Aurea only original works were exhibited.
+In the field of graphic production, there is a strong temptation to remake, imitate and multiply because they are multiple works, each one only apparently identical to the other, but in reality always original thanks to the exceptional and unrepeatable quality of the vigilance manifested by the craftsman printer.
+Already in ancient Rome, at the time of the Gente Giulia and the Gente Claudia, this was perfectly understood, so much so that in the hundreds of rooms of the highly refined Domus Aurea only original works were exhibited.

-At ICE we are convinced that counterfeit products obscure the original, yet authentic, visual, tactile, taste and auditory experience.
+At ICE we are convinced that counterfeit products obscure the original, and therefore authentic, visual, tactile, taste and auditory experience.